ekoerp1/School-Hacks-You-Need-Bookmarklets-/README.md

 Eruda dev console- bookmarklet to get a more indepth console

+duolingo hack- execute and add the amount of xp you want added into the box its super op

 DISCLAMER- this is a archive of my favorite bookmarklet FULL CREDIT to the owners.